DRMacIver/notebook/ideas.md

 * [x] Therapeutic applications of video games
 * [x] Group responsibilities are not the aggregate of individual ones
 * [x] Touch starvation is widespread and very bad
+* [x] Doing people a favour by making decisions.
+* [x] Installing cut out switches in your thought processes
 * [ ] Ways in which I could improve my communication skills
 * [ ] Notes on my experience of poly
 * [ ] Specific binary goals as a tool for self-development